flashbits-eth/fatbeef-plugin-sandbox/README.md

 # Fatbeef Plugin Sandbox

-Fatbeef Plugin Sandbox is a Tampermonkey userscript that adds OSRS/RuneLite-style quality-of-life overlays to the Solanascape browser client.
+Fatbeef Plugin Sandbox is a Tampermonkey userscript that tests OSRS/RuneLite-style quality-of-life overlays for the rev 254 browser client ahead of official implementations.

 It is a local browser enhancement: it reads validated client state, renders isolated Shadow DOM overlays, and applies native menu-entry priority swaps.
 It does not send packets, automate gameplay, or phone home.